Are hippies just people?

 Mr. Maxwll divides Slocan Valley residents into three groups that, he says, identify each other pretty well: Doukhobors, Anglos and freaks.”

-The last group is composed of two factions: those who are chronic losers and those who seem to have a clearly defined dirction.
+The last group is composed of two factions: those who are chronic losers and those who seem to have a clearly defined direction.
 “There’s a difference,” he says.
 “They may both be on welfare, but there’s a difference in approach.
 If there were jobs, they’d be out doing them.
 The other people are loafers, just along for the ride.
 They’ll drift on when they get bored, just like they’ve gotten bored with everything else.”

 About one-third of the freaks in the valley are the losers, Mr. Maxwell estimates, and they’re giving the others a bad name.

-Most of them are street freaks who move out to the country becuse that’s the thing to do, he says.
+Most of them are street freaks who move out to the country because that’s the thing to do, he says.
 Many of them use marijuana, but there are few dealers among them, and they don’t sell to local people, he says.

 “It’s not fair to lump them all together,” said Mr. Maxwell.
 “There’s good and bad in every group.

 “Some people are very definitely making it out here.”
-There are several organized societies working for changes in the valley, a lot of craftspeople doing woodwork, weaving, potery, stained glass making and even making wood stoves.
+There are several organized societies working for changes in the valley, a lot of craftspeople doing woodwork, weaving, pottery, stained glass making and even making wood stoves.
 Several farms are now almost self sufficient, he says.
 Some residents go to Vancouver in the winter to make money to improve their land.

 The tension between groups is most evident in the children, says Mr. Maxwell.
 He says three of his clients had their cars vandalized by juveniles in the area.